Custom Development Environment

 - docker:

-# Specify development environment image, can be any accessible image
+# Specify the development environment image, which can be any accessible image.

 services: